-- In the event of an allegation of sexual harassment at a SfN-organized event, SfN will document and refer allegations to an attendee’s organization for its review and sole determination regarding possible actions.
+- In the event of an allegation of harassment at a SfN-organized event, SfN will document and refer allegations to an attendee’s organization for its review and sole determination regarding possible actions.
 To the extent possible, documentation will be held in confidence by SfN’s executive staff and legal counsel.

 - As appropriate, SfN staff will help event participants contact convention center/hotel venue security, health services, or local law enforcement, to help them feel safe during SfN-organized events.
-An online resource center supported by the Office on Violence Against Women—ChangingOurCampus.org—will be widely communicated for information and resources on how to respond to and prevent sexual assault and for local support in annual meeting cities.
+An online resource center supported by the Office on Violence Against Women—ChangingOurCampus.org—will be widely communicated for information and resources on how to respond to and prevent harassment and assault and for local support in annual meeting cities.

 SfN values the participation of all attendees at SfN-organized events.
 We encourage attendees to report unwelcome or unsafe experiences, and we strive to create a productive and professionally stimulating experience.

 Information for Attendees at SfN-Organized Events

 SfN is committed to supporting discovery and scientific dialogue, and to fostering a welcoming community in which all scientists are able to contribute fully.
-The Society asserts that sexual harassment and other harassing behaviors have no place in a healthy scientific enterprise.
+The Society asserts that sexual and gender harassment and other harassing or harmful behaviors have no place in a healthy scientific enterprise.
 We expect all attendees, media, speakers, volunteers, organizers, venue staff, guests, and exhibitors at SfN-organized events to help us ensure a safe and positive environment.
 At the convention center, onsite medical and security personnel are available directly or through the SfN headquarters office.

-If attendees experience unwelcome or unsafe situations anywhere in the city, attendees should swiftly contact local authorities (dial 9-1-1), and additional local social services resources are listed in one convenient location at the federal website www.changingourcampus.org.
+If attendees experience unwelcome or unsafe situations anywhere in the city, attendees should swiftly contact local authorities (dial 9-1-1). and additional local social services resources are listed in one convenient location at the federal website www.changingourcampus.org.
 Any official report of a violation of the code of conduct should be brought to the designated Human Resources Officer in the SfN headquarters office at each meeting convention center, or sent via email to email@example.com.
 The HR Officer will facilitate the completion of a report by a complainant.